stallmanric/librevpn/contrib/postfix/README.md

 Los correos recibidos se guardan en `~/Maildir` para cambiar esto, adapta la variable `home_mailbox`.

+Además, para que postfix reconozca el archivo transport, hay que ejecutar `postmap /etc/postfix/transport` cada vez que se lo modifica.

 # Email between LibreVPN nodes

-Copy `main.cf` inside `/etc/postfix` or adapt it to your actual config.
+Copy `main.cf` and `transport` inside `/etc/postfix` or adapt them to your actual config.

 You need to change the `myhostname` variable to the name of your node.local, which is going to be your @node.local address.